MapsPeople/docs/src/android/v3/live-data/live-data-tutorial.md

     </mi-tab-panel>
 </mi-tabs>

-You should now be able to hover between buildings and see labels being updated with the live data you have requested.
+You should now be able to move between Buildings and see labels being updated with the Live Data you have requested.